dsmun-conf/website/committees/vec.md

 Best of luck and hope to see you soon in Chandbagh!

-Dhanvi Shukla,
+Dhanvi Shukla
-Chairperson,
+Chairperson
-Viceroy’s Executive Council, 2019
+Viceroy’s Executive Council, 1946

 ## Agenda